How to Make Soft Cookies?

 If you prefer soft chewy cookies to crispier ones here are some suggestions for specific ingredients you can add to your recipe to accomplish this.
-This is a guide about making soft cookies.
+This is a page about making soft cookies.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.